retro486/pebblenotifier/README.md

 Pebble Notify
 ==============

+*NOTE:* This app is effectively abandoned as I no longer own a Pebble watch.
+Support will not be offered and the app on the appstore has been made free of charge.

 ![](https://raw.github.com/retro486/pebblenotifier/master/res/drawable-hdpi/notification_face_ss.png)

 Android application that makes use of the new notification access in Android 4.3+ to push ALL notifications to the Pebble watch as a Watchface instead of a Watchapp.